Khánh Hòa province: Demographics

-They were further subdivided into six commune-level towns (or townlets), 99 communes, and 35 wards.

 Economy

-With a GDP per capita of 16.1 million VND (2007), Khánh Hòa is economically the most developed province of central Vietnam (after Da Nang).
-It has a relatively small agricultural sector, but strong industry and services.
-The province is endowed with beautiful natural landscapes and beaches, which (together with its Cham heritage) attracts a large number of tourists.
-Khánh Hòa has had a significant trade surplus in recent years, with exports in 2007 of US$503.3 million and imports of US$222.5 million.
+Khánh Hòa has a GDP per capita of 16.1 million VND (2007).
+Its agricultural sector is smaller than industry and services.
+Khánh Hòa has had a trade surplus in years, with exports in 2007 of US$503.3 million and imports of US$222.5 million.

-Agriculture, forestry, fishing

-Given its lack of flat land, Khánh Hòa has a relatively small agricultural sector.
-Rice harvests are among the lowest in the South Central Coast with 188,500t in 2007.
-However, its output of sugar cane (738,200t in 2007, 4.25% of the national figure) and cashew nuts (5,238t, 1.74%) are more significant.

-Khánh Hòa is one of the few provinces with a higher gross output in fishing than in agriculture.
-This is mostly due to the large number of aquaculture farms in the province, which make up around two thirds of the fishing output.
+Rice harvests are 188,500t in 2007.
+Its output of sugar cane (738,200t in 2007, 4.25% of the national figure) and cashew nuts (5,238t, 1.74%) are more significant.
+Khánh Hòa is one of the provinces with a higher gross output in fishing than in agriculture.

-Industry

 Nha Trang is the South Central Coast's second largest industrial center and the province in general accounts for more than one fifth of the region's industrial GDP.
-Food processing industries are large, especially those processing local fishing products and food for shrimp farms.
+Food processing industries include those processing local fishing products and food for shrimp farms.
 Other industrial sectors produce beverages, fabric, textiles, paper, and construction materials.

-Industrial production is not only in and around Nha Trang.
-The province has also benefited significantly from investment related to the former Russian naval base at Cam Ranh, to which around 30 factories were attached.
-A major new industrial center is being developed in the north of the province around Vân Phong Port (Vân Phong Economic Zone).
+The province has investment related to the former Russian naval base at Cam Ranh, to which around 30 factories were attached.

 Infrastructure

-Khánh Hòa is located along Vietnam's main north–south transport corridors.
+Khánh Hòa is located along Vietnam's north–south transport corridors.
 National Road 1 and the North–South Railway run through the province.
-All Reunification Express trains as well as some local trains stop at Nha Trang Railway Station.

-As a coastal province featuring several natural deep water bays, Khánh Hòa has what is needed to develop its deep-water seaports.
-Nha Trang Port (a tourist and cargo port) and Dốc Lết Port (a shipbuilding and logistics port) are now in use.
-Vân Phong Port, a megaproject intended to be developed in Vân Phong Bay by a consortium of Japanese corporations (with Sumitomo as the leading investor) with an estimated investment of US$15 billion, is in progress.
-On completion, this deep sea port will be capable of handling ships up to 100,000 tonnes and 100 million tonnes of loaded/unloaded cargo per annum.

-Cam Ranh International Airport is located in the south of the province.
+Cam Ranh International Airport is located in the south of the province and is the fourth busiest airport in Vietnam, with an international terminal serving as a gateway for international tourists.